How Can You Tell If A Propane Tank Is Empty Without A Gauge

 The Gauge on a Propane Tank

 If you have a propane tank, you will need to know where the gauge is located.
 This is a device that tells you how much fuel is left in the tank.
-The things are described below:
+Details are described below:

 What does the Gauge do?

 The gauge on a propane tank will show the amount of propane remaining in the tank, as well as how full it is.
-It will also indicate how much fuel has been put into the tank and what percentage of that gas is Propane.
+It will also indicate the approximate percentage of fuel in the tank.

 Numbers on Gauges